evan-liu/karabiner.ts/README.md

 Write [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) configuration in TypeScript.

+> [!NOTE]
+> Use of TypeScript is optional.
+Config can also be written in JavaScript.
+> Only the basics of JavaScript are needed.
+Check out my interactive course at [codojo.dev](https://codojo.dev/javascript/basics/hello-world).

 ## Why karabiner.ts

 `karabiner.ts` is heavily inspired by [Goku](https://github.com/yqrashawn/GokuRakuJoudo).
 Compared to the edn format, it allows for: